-Sub-Task Title 2.1 T IP
+Sub-Task Title 2.1 T 'IP

-Total Budget \$ 60,427
+Total Budget \$ 21,215

-FHWA \$ 34,913
+FHWA \$ 14,141

-State Match \$ 3,996
+State Match \$ 1,618

-FTA 5303 \$ 19,308
+FTA 5303 \$ 4,895

-In-kind \$ 2,210
+In-kind \$ 560

 Dues \$ -

-Maintenance of the 2021-24 TIP and development of the 2024-27 TIP is the main element in this task.
+Maintenance of the 2024-27 TIP is the main element in this task.

 Also, staff will develop and publish the Annual Listing of Obligated Projects that meets IIJ Act requirements for all metropolitan planning organizations to report annually on funds obligated by FHWA and FTA.
 The purpose is to further transparency of the federal government's role in transportation.
 RVMPO coordinates with member jurisdictions and state and federal agencies to keep the program current and develop the annual obligations report.
 TIP amendments generally are initiated by sponsoring agencies.
 Amendments are reviewed by the public and the TAC and PAC.
 The advisory committees forward recommendations to the Policy Committee, which is responsible for approving the TIP and any changes to it (beyond minor, "administrative modifications," which RVMPO manager is authorized to make under 23 CFR 450 to address project changes such as phase costs and minor shifts in fund sources).
 All amendments are forwarded to the ODOT STIP coordinator.
 RVMPO coordinates the amendment process so member jurisdictions will be aware of the progress of projects.